 This difference in our way of being at work comes from our intention or our meaning of professionalism.
 The intent to make a good impression and do my job well is different from the intent to serve clients well and make a difference.
 Both are different meanings of professionalism for two people.
 What matters is what you choose.
 Choose an intention that feels true to you, empowers you.

 Be valued as a Professional

 We all have encountered that professional who says the right words yet we don’t experience those words.
 At the same time, we have also met those professionals who magically connect with the same words and the experience is beyond those words.
-That distinctive feel between the two is the professional edge you could have when you begin to stop just doing professional behaviour and build your personal effectiveness at work based on your meaning of professionalism.
-Moreover, that will lead you to gain more opportunities to be successful, build credibility and sustain good relationships.
+That distinctive feel between the two is the professional edge you could have when you begin to stop just doing professional behaviour and build your professionalism at work based on your purpose.
+Be the person you wish to appear.

 The First Step

 So how do we become aware of our intention and think through our meaning of professionalism?
 Just begin by asking a few questions;

 How do I want people to experience my presence?

 Who is the real me that I wish to express?